 - Tier 1: Tiger’s Lust – sounds dodgy, but grants a significant movement increasing CD.

-- Tier 3: Power Strikes.
+- Tier 3: Ascension.
 Passive ability.

 - Tier 6: Rushing Jade Wind.
 Short-cooldown DPS effect that also maintains your Shuffle ability.

 Tier 5 is very, very situational.
 Healing Elixirs is the easiest ability to use, but the other two are very powerful against raid bosses of various types, and you’ll almost certainly end up swapping this tier a lot.